neomutt/neomutt/contrib/oauth2/README.md

   unlock the token store.
 - Pass your GPG identity (your email address or whatever you picked above) to `mutt_oauth2.py` via `--encryption-pipe`
-  example: `--encryption-pipe "gpg --encrypt --recipient YOUR_GPG_IDENTITY"`
+  example: `--encryption-pipe "gpg --encrypt --recipient YOUR_GPG_IDENTITY"`.
+  You may also not specify the `--encryption-pipe` option, in which case the default key will be used.
 - For the `gpg-agent` to be able to ask you the unlock passphrase, the environment variable `GPG_TTY` must be set to the current tty.
 Typically you would put the following inside your .profile or equivalent: `export GPG_TTY=$(tty)`